tmichniewski/MiniSpark/README.md

 and the `constructor` are the only interfaces to input and output schemas, and they are provided not during the function implementation, but during the real usage in a given context.

-In other words, the function implemented according to such a pattern follows the typical pattern of ETL:
+In other words, the `Function` implemented according to such a pattern follows the typical pattern of ETL:

-- Extract is the `getter~,
+- Extract is the `getter`,
 - Transform is the mapper function produced by factory method `build`,
 - Load is the `constructor`.